dwcaress/MB-System/src/mbmesh/README.md

 - Convert accepted soundings into local Cartesian coordinates
 - Store the sonar sensor origin for each accepted sounding

 The current local coordinate frame is initialized from the first accepted ping's sensor position.
-Longitude and latitude are converted to meters using an equirectangular local approximation based on that origin latitude.
+This is an east-north-up Cartesian frame in meters: X is positive east, Y is positive north, and Z is positive up relative to that origin.
+Longitude and latitude are converted to meters using an equirectangular local approximation based on the origin latitude.
 Sounding elevation is stored as negative bathymetry, and sensor elevation is stored as negative sensor depth.

+This frame is intentionally small-magnitude for reconstruction and GLB output, but it is not directly compatible with `mbgrd2gltf` GLB output. `mbgrd2gltf` writes vertices in full WGS84 ECEF coordinates by default.
+With `--geoorigin`, `mbgrd2gltf` writes ECEF offsets from the selected GeoOrigin rather than from Earth's center. `mbmesh` does not currently expose a matching `--geoorigin` option, so combined `mbmesh` and `mbgrd2gltf` products must be transformed into a common coordinate frame before overlaying or merging them.

 Each accepted sample is stored as a `CollectedPoint`: